thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ip address 1.1.1.X 255.255.255.255
 ```

-We'll configure IPv4 addresses on all the router interfaces, as well as a `no shut` to get the physical ports up.
+IPv4 addresses on all the router interfaces, as well as a `no shut` to get the physical ports up.

 Networks